Brown Crazy Ant

 Species Info General

 The Brown Crazy Ant is a close cousin of the Robust Crazy Ant (Nylanderia bourbonica), but surprisingly little has been written about this ant.
-Huddleston & Fluker (1968) wrote, “Occurs sympatrically with [Nylanderia] bourbonica in many habitats, almost as widely distributed with apparently favoring the same ecological conditions”.
-It is probably safe to assume that this species habits are not too unlike those of bourbonica.
+Huddleston & Fluker (1968) wrote, “Occurs sympatrically with [Nylanderia]bourbonica in many habitats, almost as widely distributed with apparently favoring the same ecological conditions”.
+It is probably safe to assume that this species’ habits are not too unlike those of bourbonica.
 Like bourbonica, the Brown Crazy Ant does not sting but is known to bite on occasion.
-Likewise, this ant seems to be more common on the windward side of the island.
+Also like bourbonica, the Brown Crazy Ant ant seems to be more common on the windward side of the island.
 In Fiji, Brown Crazy Ants have been found from sea level up to at least 3300 feet elevation, and “In addition to occurring in even the most disturbed of human landscapes, the species also frequently penetrates into interior forest habitats” (Sarnat & Economo 2012).

 This species is one of four widespread ants in Hawaiʻi that share the common name adjective “crazy”, the others being Yellow Crazy Ant, Longhorn Crazy Ant and the aforementioned Robust Crazy Ant.
 This unofficial term in an ant’s common name refers to its habit of moving around in a speedy, erratic manner.